 This park is actually the most photographed area in San Diego.
 So, while it’s simple in its natural elements, many visitors deeply appreciate its beauty.

 You may want to stay in one of the nearby La Jolla hotels to have easy walkable access to the park throughout your trip.
-Plus, if you stay nearby, you have some of the same views right from the comfort of your vacation bedroom.
+Plus, if you stay nearby, you have some of the same views from the comfort of your vacation bedroom.

 Balboa Park is a must for anyone interested in gardens and museums, as it is home to the San Diego Zoo, the Japanese Friendship Garden, and 18 different museums.
 Other top attractions include La Jolla Cove, the USS Midway Museum, the Cabrillo National Monument, and the historic Gaslamp Quarter.